BEAST-Fitting/beast/docs/workflow.rst

    there are multiple ASTs run for the same model.
 The covariance between the bands is approximated with a multi-variate Gaussian.
-   The bias and a multi-variate Gaussian is computed for each model in the physic grid by interpolating between the sparse grid computed from the AST results.
+   The bias and a multi-variate Gaussian is computed for each model in the physics grid by interpolating between the sparse grid computed from the AST results.

 The code to compute the observation can be done with or without subgridding, and